Canterbury Television: History

+The station sided with Horizon Pacific Television until its closure in 1997, which suspended its operations.
+On 23 October, the Family Television Network, through its Canterbury affiliate company CFTN, agreed to move from the former Cry TV frequency to UHF 44, where CTV was housed, also causing the return of almost 20 former staff.
+During this phase, the station was known as CTV Family Television Network.
+The move came a week before CHTV was set to begin operations.

 In 1999, yet to be signed New Zealand soprano Hayley Westenra performed on CTV.
 The appearance led to her being signed by Universal Music Group New Zealand.

+FTN sold its shares in CTV to businessman Dennis Chapman, now being owned by the Challenge Media Foundation.
+Its new owners also decided to cut its staff in order to keep the station afloat.

 In 2002, NowTV (formerly known as CHTV) and CTV merged, headquartered into the NowTV Building.

 In 2006, CTV was the chief sponsor of the Canterbury United soccer team.

 Today in Canterbury, a nightly news programme, started in March 2008.

 In late 2008 CTV gained popularity with the New Zealand professional wrestling promotion Impact Pro Wrestling airing IPW Ignition weekly.
 The first episode premiered on 5 October 2008.

 In March 2009, CTV started screening Graham Kerr's Kitchen and Nick Stellino's Cucina Amore, half-hour cooking programmes from the 1990s.

 In September 2010, the CTV Building had received superficial damage in the 4 September earthquake, but was "given a clean bill of health" by structural engineers, according to the owners.
-Nevertheless, it collapsed in the February 2011 earthquake while the program "Witness" was playing, resulting in the greatest single source of loss of life in that earthquake.
+Nevertheless, it collapsed in the February 2011 earthquake while the programme Witness was playing, resulting in the greatest single source of loss of life in that earthquake.
 The building had been built around 1986 (although reports of the building's construction date vary: Chip Le Grand of The Australian said – possibly confusing it with the older CHTV3 building – 1960; a 1 March 2011 NZPA report said 1991 or shortly before; and a 4 March 2011 New Zealand Herald editorial said 1972).

 On 18 April 2011, CTV was back on air at 5.30 pm for the first time since February's earthquake.
 The station began with a two-hour broadcast of news and then another hour of interviews with people involved in the earthquake recovery.
 Shows would screen nationwide on Māori Television the day after each CTV broadcast.

 On 18 March 2013, CTV joined Freeview, broadcasting from Sugarloaf, Christchurch on Channel 40.
 They extended their reach to South Canterbury on 1 June 2013, broadcasting from Cave Hill, Timaru.

 CTV was bought by Star Media in August 2015 and relocated to the company's premises in Middleton.